-For further information on the appeals process see the Tenant Purchase Scheme Appeals Procedure document.
+For further information on the appeals process see the Tenant Purchase Scheme Appeals Procedure document below.

-We have listed the specific terms and conditions attached to the sale of a home under the scheme in the Tenant Information Booklet.
+We have listed the specific terms and conditions attached to the sale of a home under the scheme in the Tenant Information Booklet below.
 Please read these fully.

 If you have a question about the terms and conditions or would like to find out more about the scheme please contact us.